M.A. Behavior Analysis

-The program seeks students committed to a behavioral orientation in psychology, who show research and scholarly potential, and who show potential as teachers, scientists and practitioners.
+The Behavior Analysis program seeks students committed to a behavioral orientation in psychology, who show research and scholarly potential, and who show potential as teachers, scientists and practitioners.
 Faculty members value ability and accomplishment in the selection process.
 Students learn a great deal from each other.
 Consequently, the program seeks a heterogeneous student population.
 Based on these values, all students are accepted to the program (see section titled "Program Advising").
-Therefore, the applicants do not rank order or specify their preferred lab groups, and prepare their application letter and reference accordingly."
+Therefore, the applicants do not rank order or specify their preferred lab groups, and prepare their application letter and reference accordingly.

 Graduate School Admissions Requirements

 - Nonrefundable application fee

 - One copy of official transcripts from all universities and/or colleges attended